Our Mission and Principles

 - Utilize a “living design” process in developing the community in which members actively participate in the design of their own homes and the larger Commons community;

-- Follow consensus and collaborative decision-making practices that value the input of all Commons members and create decisions and solutions that are inclusive of individual concerns while holding the good of the whole community as its central premise;
+- Follow consensus and collaborative decision-making practices that value the input of all Commons members, our neighbors and other sibling members of the Smith Family and create decisions and solutions that are inclusive of individual concerns while holding the good of the whole community as its central premise;

 - Promote supportive, caring relationships between Commons members that are built on a shared commitment to our vision and mission, recognize and appreciate our differences, and enable conflicts to be resolved in such a way as to build depth in our understandings of each other and our needs;